 The Working Group will determine use cases that the API needs to support and use these to derive requirements.
 Success will be determined by the implementation of API features as defined in this section of the charter.

-API Features in scope are: (1) Requesting generation of an asymmetric key pair within a specific scope (e.g., an origin); (2) Proving that the browser has possession of a specific private key, where the proof can only be done within the scope of the key pair.
-In other words, authentication should obey the same origin policy.
+API Features in scope are: (1) Requesting generation of multiple asymmetric key pair within a specific scope (e.g., an origin) with crypto agility and crypto parameter selection; (2) Proving that the browser has possession of a specific private key, where the proof can only be done within the scope of the key pair.
+In other words, authentication should obey the same origin policy; (3) Remote desktop (lights out operations) ability; (4) Ability to allow a modal UI; (5) Binding of ambient credentials; (6) Re-authentication from the discretion of the replying party; (6) Dynamic Linking of authentication credentials.

-Dependencies exist on the Credential Management API in the W3C Web Application Security Working Group along with the Client To Authenticator Protocol specification in FIDO.
+Dependencies may exist on the Credential Management API in the W3C Web Application Security Working Group along with the Client To Authenticator Protocol specification in FIDO.